 In the former case, the hope is that all of us, through large scale grass roots political action, will establish more sustainable lifestyles, with stable populations consuming far less of our natural resouces in relocalised economies.

 Lundberg's article is focussed on the U.S. for which the prognosis may be grim.
 However, it fails to take account of the fact that other societies, such as those of continental Europe, particularly the EU, have different land-use planning systems and have not as fully embraced the Friedmanite free market system as has the Anglophone world.
 Consequently, as just one example, citizens are more likely to be located in smaller towns surrounded by diverse farmland with local markets, on scales which can be negotiated on foot.
 The U.S., however, is a country of vast incorporated agricultural monocultures and distribution systems that have no direct interface with the people of North America's big cities and sprawling suburbs.
 Europe, probably in part due to less immigration and emigration, also has better social cohesion, especially at a local level.
-Note however that countries on the edges of the Continent, like Italy, Greece and Spain, are more porous and/or less cohesive for a variety of reasons. and As economies, many of the continental European ones stand a better a better chance of coping with with the looming shortage of petroleum as they did in the first oil shock of 1973.
+Note however that countries on the edges of the Continent, like Italy, Greece and Spain, are more porous and/or less cohesive for a variety of reasons.
+(See for instance, "Italian baby-boom summer" and "Tiny Lampedusa struggles with tide of illegal immigration") As economies, many of the continental European ones stand a better a better chance of coping with with the looming shortage of petroleum as they did in the first oil shock of 1973.
 So, the collapse that Lundberg is predicting may not spread immediately to all corners of the globe.

-In 101 Views of Hubbert's Peak, Sheila Newman in , Pluto UK, 2008, points out that peaceful survival has a greater chance if we slow down depletion.
+In 101 Views of Hubbert's Peak, Sheila Newman in The Final Energy Crisis, 2nd Edition, Pluto UK, 2008, points out that peaceful survival has a greater chance if we slow down depletion.
 How might we do this?
 By working less, producing less and using less, writes Ms Newman, citing, among others, Clive Hamilton's Growth Fetish book.
 She suggests that if workers could take back unions from their corporate alienation, they might then use them to negotiate with government and business for a slower economy.

 Jan Lundberg fails to consider this simple restructuring method, although he does actually hope that people will manage to find a way to restructure and survive with less.